-The Wake Forest Housing Affordability Plan will examine existing local housing conditions, determine housing needs, establish a vision and associated goals for housing in the community, and recommend policies to help achieve this vision.
+The Wake Forest Housing Affordability Plan examines existing local housing conditions, determines housing needs, establishes a vision and associated goals for housing in the community, and recommends policies to help achieve this vision.

 Adopted in 2022, the Wake Forest Community Plan contains the vision statements, policies, and actions that have guided growth in the Town of Wake Forest for more than a decade.
 The current plan is broken into the key sections: Town Areas; Town Transportation; Town Appearance; Growth Management; Quality of Life; and Growth Strategy Map.

 Northeast Community Plan